DrChooper/teaching/VariantCalling.md

 ```
 However there are other sections ([explanation and output here](extras/bcftool1.md))

 - The summary output will show columns such as `nHapRef` (same as reference) and `nHapAlt` (different from reference) since we specified the samples as haploid.
 If the samples were diploid, the variants would be counted in the `nRefHom` (homozygous reference), `nNonRefHom` (homozygous variant), and `nHets` (heterozygous) columns.

 Here is an example of what the output might look like and how to interpret what you see: [output here](extras/bcftool1.md)

-The conclusion is that there is too much
+The conclusion is that there is too much variation amongst the samples (e.g. high numbers of nHapRef and inconsistent numbers of nHapAlt across samples of same species).
+There is also some missing data (last column) in some samples. out of the samples shown sample 16 seems to be an outlier.

 ### Quality Control and Clean up

 **For example: Removal of Arabidopsis Contamination**